-Small stone tools – probably arrow and spear tips – found in a cave in Sri Lanka are rewriting the story of how humans moved into challenging new environments nearly 50,000 years ago.
+Small stone tools – probably arrow and spear tips, such as a microlith – found in a cave in Sri Lanka are rewriting the story of how humans moved into challenging new environments nearly 50,000 years ago.

-New radiocarbon dating shows that the microliths are the oldest found in South Asia and among the oldest in all Eurasia.
+New radiocarbon dating shows that a microlith is the oldest found in South Asia and among the oldest in all Eurasia.
 The tools appear to have been part of a “survival toolkit” that enabled Homo sapiens to move into rainforests and other difficult settings much earlier than previously thought.

 Until recently, rainforests were seen as barriers to human migration, with disease, dangerous animals, the scarcity of carbohydrate-rich plants and limited resources all posing challenges.
 Therefore, research on human migration in Asia has focused on the coast and savannah.

 But over the past decade, growing archaeological evidence has shown H. sapiens lived in tropical rainforests in South Asia, South-East Asia and Melanesia between 45,000 and 36,000 years ago.

 Missing from this picture was a good understanding of the technology humans used to survive.

 So, the discovery of a huge repository of microliths in the Fa-Hien Lena Cave in Sri Lanka’s evergreen rainforest piqued the interest of researchers from the Max Planck Institute for the Science of Human History and colleagues from Sri Lankan and other international institutions.